 The Psychology Behind

 Two-thirds of consumers say that shared values are one of their primary reasons for choosing a brand.
 The true worth of strong branding is the ability to tap into the psychology of the tenant – to create that connection and establishment of shared values from the start.
 Your apartment's identity, including your logo and branding, is your unique opportunity to set your community apart, communicate your values, and leave a meaningful impression.
-Whether you’re developing or acquiring a property, formulating the right identity can be the difference between closed doors and closed deals.
-While there are an endless amount of branding elements (We focus on the most important here) to consider as you hone in on what will resonate with your target audience, these are what we have found to be the three primary components:
+While there are an endless amount of branding elements to consider, honing in on one is the key.
+Here are three components to apartment branding and how they persuade a tenants journey.

-The language you use, the way you position your brand, and the imagery you tie to your story all play a role in creating an emotional connection to your customer.
-Making the most impactful choices begins with taking a closer look at what you want your brand to be.
+The language you use, the logomark of your property, and the photography you tie to your story all play a role in creating an emotional connection to your customer.
+Take a look at what you want your brand to be or represent.
 What is your defining factor?
 Is your property a luxury community?
 Earth (eco) friendly?
 Downtown chic?
 A hidden gem?
 Consider this alongside the type of customer or tenant you’re trying to attract and let your choice guide the message you share with the market.

 Additionally, a thoughtful and on-target tagline can go a long way in establishing your brand identity.
-The right 3-4 words or short sentence, when paired with your logo, can ground your brand and give potential customers a quick overview of what you have to offer at first glance.
+The right 3-4 words or short sentence, when paired with your logo, can ground your brand and give potential customers a quick feeling of joy at first glance.
 The catchier the better!

 - Greens convey peace and wellness